bdobyns/silver-funicular/api-lambda-mock/Readme.md

-# SOMETIMES THINGS GO TERRIBLY WRONG
+# SOMETIMES THINGS GO TERRIBLY WRONG: A CASE STUDY

 1. I also fetched a spec that Kevin Albert had written recently
-   `wget -O api-docs.json http://kevin-demo-app01.test.cirrostratus.org/v2/api-docs`
+   `wget -O product-catalog.json   http://kevin-demo-app01.test.cirrostratus.org/v2/api-docs`

 1. Running `aws-gateway-importer` on it failed with a
    `java.lang.StackOverflowError` (infinite recursion) error.

-1. This is because in the models, 'Product' is defined recursively as containing other 'Products', and the importer naievely tries to crawl to the bottom of the object model tree ...
+1. This is because in the models, 'Product' is defined recursively as containing other 'Products', and the importer naievely tries to crawl to the bottom of the object model tree ... forever.

 1. I fixed it by creating a new model element, 'Item' (essentially the same as a 'Product' but without the loop) and making 'Product'